Skip to main content

 The 10 Unit4 HCM Engagement Drivers

-from November 19, 2020 | 12 min read
+from | 12 min read

 There are different factors that drive employee engagement.
 At Unit4, we focus on 10 drivers that map the engagement levels within your company.

 When you're going into a job interview, one of the questions you always get asked is the following: 'Why do you want to work at our company?'.
 A legit question of course.
-It challenges your interest in and engagement with that organisation.
+It challenges your interest in and engagement with that organization.
 But then once you're hired, do you ever ask yourself that same question again?

 Basically, every company has its own system in place to get a view on employees' engagement levels, be it in the form of a huge annual survey or with Unit4 engagement, by means of small, frequent engagement pulses.
 There are different factors that drive employee engagement.
 At Unit4, we focus on 10 drivers that map out the engagement levels within your company.
-Below you can find those engagement drivers with relevant actions you can undertake as a team, but also as a whole organisation!
+Below you can find those engagement drivers with relevant actions you can undertake as a team, but also as a whole organization!

 Overview: